shahab122/SEED-ROSET/README.md

 [https://github.com/whitelightning450/Streamflow_Evaluator](https://github.com/whitelightning450/Research-Oriented-Streamflow-Evaluation-Tool)

-A more advanced version of ROSET, which will be called Community Streamflow Evaluation System (CSES), is available github as well:
+A more advanced version of ROSET, which will be called Community Streamflow Evaluation System (CSES), is available on github as well:

 https://github.com/whitelightning450/Community-Streamflow-Evaluation-System